 Green water is another problem that arises when there's lots of sunlight.
 Make sure your UV Clarifier is working to full effect.
 The UV lamp will need to be at full strength, if it's over 12 months old it should be replaced as the UV output will have diminished.

 You should also remove any dead foliage from aquatic plants and water lilies, if they are not removed these will pollute the water when breaking down over time.
 To reduce the amount of future dead foliage, cut back any marginal plants which have grown out of hand.

-To increase the amount of oxygen in the water, either add an air pump to the pond, or create more surface movement.
-This can be achieved by introducing a fountain or waterfall, or raising the the height of existing features.
+To increase the amount of oxygen in the water, either add an air pump to the pond or create more surface movement.
+This can be achieved by introducing a fountain or waterfall or raising the height of existing features.